interkosmos/fortran-dialog/README.md

 $ ./example
 ```

-For a graphical message box, write instead:
+To create a graphical message box with *Xdialog(1)*, write instead:

 ```fortran
 ! example.f90